provenance-io/docs/blockchain/basics/accounts.md

 ![](../../.gitbook/assets/wallets.png)

 The wallet will have a **Master Node** or root.
 This is the master extended key.
 Each child extended key is derived from the parent extended key.
 The next level is **Purpose** which is a constant set to `44'` indicating that the subtree of this node is used according to this specification.
-The next level is **Coin Type** which is also a constant set to `505'` signifying [Provenance's registered coin type](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).
+The next level is **Coin Type** which is also a constant set to `505'` signifying [Provenance Blockchain's registered coin type](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).
 The next level is **Account** which is equivalent to a Custodial Wallet.
 Accounts are generated from the root account. **Scope** is used to distinguish between internal and external addresses.
 The last node is where **accounts** are identified by addresses within a wallet.
 Addresses consist of the following four parts:

 1. human readable prefix
 2. separator